-1. Maximum drainage area of 5 acres.

-- 2. Maximum longitudinal slope of 4%.
-Swales with longitudinal slopes exceeding 4% will be permitted for conveyance but not credited for water quality volume. - 3.
-The maximum design flow depth is 1 foot for 100% AEP flows.
-A maximum ponding depth of 18 inches is permitted at the downstream end. - 4.
-Maximum side slope of 3H:1V. - 5.
-Bottom channel width minimum 2 feet and maximum 8 feet. - 6.
-Minimum length of 100 feet. - 7.
-Maximum duration of ponding 24 hours.
+- (a) Maximum drainage area of 5 acres. - (b) Maximum longitudinal slope of 4%.
+Bioswales with longitudinal slopes exceeding 4% will be permitted for conveyance but not credited for water quality volume. - (c) The maximum design flow depth is 1 foot for 100% AEP flows.
+A maximum ponding depth of 18 inches is permitted at the downstream end. - (d) Maximum side slope of 3H:1V. - (e) Bottom channel width minimum 2 feet and maximum 10 feet. - (f) Maximum duration of ponding 24 hours.
 48 hours ponding time will be permitted with wet-tolerant vegetation.

-6.7 Filter Strip (Biofilter)
+6.6 Filter Strip (Biofilter)

 Filter strips are uniformly graded and densely vegetated sections of land, designed to treat runoff and remove pollutants through vegetative filtering and infiltration.
+They are considered pretreatment for other BMPs.